jalynnjk/resume/readme.md

 ## Project Description
-> The purpose of this project is to practice converting javascript syntax (in the form of my resume) into readable Json using Node.
+> The purpose of this project is to create an npm package that will print out my resume from the console.